vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0011/README.md

 ### When do I need to act?

-This critical vulnerability should be patched or mitigated immediately per the instructions in VMSA-2021-0011.
+This critical vulnerability should be patched or mitigated immediately per the instructions in VMSA-2022-0011.
 The ramifications of this vulnerability are serious.

 Organizations that practice change management using the ITIL definitions of change types would consider this an “emergency change.”
 All environments are different, have different tolerance for risk, and have different security controls and defense-in-depth to mitigate risk, so customers must make their own decisions on how to proceed.
 However, given the severity of the vulnerability, we strongly recommend immediate action.

 ### What should I do to protect myself?

-To fully protect yourself and your organization please install one of the patch versions listed in the VMware Security Advisory, or use the workarounds listed in the VMSA.
+The most reliable way to remove the vulnerabilities is to install one of the patch versions listed in the VMware Security Advisory; the workarounds listed in the VMSA are also available.

 There may be other protections available in your organization, depending on your security posture, defense-in-depth strategies, and configurations of virtual machines.
 All organizations must decide for themselves whether to rely on those protections.